Ashmit Patel

-Ashmit Patel (born 13 January 1978) is an Indian actor who appears in Bollywood films and was seen on Bigg Boss.
+Ashmit Patel (born 13 January 1978) is an Indian actor who works in Hindi films.
+Brother of the actress Ameesha Patel, he began his career as an assistant director and later progressed to leading roles in Bollywood productions.
+He was the second runner-up on the reality show Bigg Boss 4 (2010–11).

 Personal life

 Patel is the son of Amit Patel and Asha Patel, and the younger brother of actress and model Ameesha Patel, and the grandson of the lawyer-politician Rajni Patel, who was the Congress Pradesh Committee President of Mumbai.
 His birth name is a blend of the first three letters of his mother's name Asha and the last three letters of his father's name Amit.

-His father is a Gujurati while his mother described herself as a "Sindhi Punjabi" in an interview.
+His father is a Gujarati while his mother described herself as a "Sindhi Punjabi" in an interview.

 Patel studied at the Cathedral and John Connon School in Mumbai and later attended the University of Texas at Austin in United States, from which he received a bachelor's degree in Business in 2000.
+Patel is a Hindu and regularly practices yoga.
+In 2012, he turned to vegetarianism.

+In 2005, Patel's visa application was rejected by Pakistani government which, according to him, was because of his intimate scenes with Pakistani actress Meera in Nazar (2005): "It was clearly a message that DON'T kiss our lady".

+Relationships

+In mid-2000s, Patel was in relationship with his Silsiilay co-star Riya Sen. They broke up in 2006 after their MMS got leaked and created a scandal.
+Media reports in early 2010s extensively linked Patel with actresses Veena Malik and Sara Khan, but he denied any romantic relationships with them.
+Patel got engaged to Mahek Chahal in August 2017, but they called off their engagement in 2020.